-But these drugs don’t address the underlying inflammation that causes the pain you feel.
+Analgesics like ibuprofen (Advil) and acetaminophen (Tylenol) can dull the pain you feel from a sinus headache.
+They also may treat other symptoms, like an achy jaw or fever.
 If your sinus headache gets worse or continues over the course of several days, discontinue using analgesics and speak with your doctor about what’s going on.

 If it’s allergies causing your headaches, your doctor may prescribe antihistamines or corticosteroid shots.

-If you have reoccurring sinus headaches as a symptom of sinusitis or seasonal allergies, you may need to consider prescription medication to manage the condition.
+If you have reoccurring headaches as a symptom of sinusitis or seasonal allergies, you may need to consider prescription medication to manage the condition.

 In rare cases, complications around the eye area can happen, resulting in the area being swollen and inflamed.
 This may even affect your vision.